 • Frontage Billing will cease to exist after June 31, 2012.
 All buildings on Frontage will be moved to MCP Rate.
 These buildings will have until June 31, 2015 to comply with MCP guidelines including but not limited to replacing all plumbing fixtures with Water Sense Plumbing fixtures.

-2 thoughts on “Proposed 2012 Water And Sewer Rates
+2 responses to “Proposed 2012 Water And Sewer Rates”

 given the uncertainty surrounding future tax rates onn dividends beginning in 2013.